 All those employment statistics are great, but the real question everybody wants answered is how much money does a software engineer make?
-Engineers have one of the healthiest salaries in the country.
-According to the U.S. Bureau of Labor Statistics:
+Engineers have one of the healthiest salaries in the country:

 How to Become a Software Engineer

-Truth be told, there isn’t one exact formula to become a software engineer.
-Sure, a degree in computer science helps you understand the basics of the world of software engineering, but that isn’t the only way to get your foot in the door.
-Software engineers come from all walks of life, but are all united by one major characteristic: passion.
-Passion for the industry, the technologies you work on and the product you’re building will propel you to a long, fruitful career as a software engineer.
-Not only should you be passionate about the code you’re producing, but you should also be passionate about the product you’re working on.
+There isn’t one exact formula to becoming a software engineer.
+A degree in computer science helps you understand the basics of software engineering, but that isn’t the only way to get your foot in the door.
+Software engineers come from all walks of life, but are often united by one major characteristic: passion.
+Whether it’s passion for the tech industry, the technologies you work on, the code you write or the product you’re building.

-Along with a genuine interest in the field, software engineers must have an innate ability to communicate and act as team players.
+Software engineers typically possess the ability to communicate and act as team players.
 Everything needs to be communicated precisely so a line of code isn’t written wrong or a design isn’t installed incorrectly.
 One small miscommunication could result in the breakdown of an entire project.
-Successful software engineers make it a top priority to constantly sharpen their written and verbal communication skills to be the best asset possible to their team.
+Successful software engineers constantly work on sharpening their written and verbal communication skills to be the best asset possible to their team.

 What are some other ways to get noticed in the industry?
-According to industry veterans, one of the best ways to get your name out there is to maintain an active portfolio on open source repositories like Github, Bitbucket, CodePen, etc. This way, you can show off your skills, get inspired by other engineer’s work and find code for your next project.
+According to industry veterans, one of the best ways to get your name out there is to maintain an active portfolio on open source repositories like Github, Bitbucket and CodePen.
+This way, you can show off your skills, get inspired by other engineer’s work and find code for your next project.
 The open source aspect to these sites allows important industry professionals, from engineers to hiring managers, to check your work to make sure you’re the right fit for any project or company.